DarkMio/RedditRover/readme.md

 ## Planned features & work in progress
 - Debugger-Features and startup commands.
-- Refactoring some methods, especially inside the DatabaseProvider.
 - Rewriting some chunks of the Massdrop-Plugin, it's nesting and seperation of concerns is horrible currently.

 ##### Planned Massdrop Features
 - Unit Order Limit
-- Mapping Massdrops new JSON-website into an object - it's actually like an API with some html-trash now.

 ## Help, questions, contribution
 Feel free to mail me, even here on GitHub.